 In reality, the rising cost of education in South Africa is putting a financial strain on many families.
 And that’s why – as the savings and investment partner of many South Africans – we recognise the growing need for planning and saving for your child’s education.
 By sharing in our knowledge, wisdom and resources, you’ll be prepared to give your kids the real head start in life that they deserve.

-Education inflation is the rate at which the cost of education rises on an annual basis.
-It's also one of the reasons many of us struggle to save enough to cover the cost of school and university fees (and all those extras).
-Essentially, education inflation is higher than South Africa's official inflation rate (Consumer Price Index) and this gap has widened from around 2% in the early 2000's to 4% today in 2012.
+Education inflation is one of the reasons many of us struggle to save enough to cover the cost of school and university fees (and all those extras).
+Essentially, education inflation is higher than South Africa’s official inflation rate (Consumer Price Index) and this gap has widened from around 2% in the early 2000’s to 4% in 2016.

 Public versus Private costs

-- Costs on the rise: One year of high school education at a private school will cost approximately R80 000 in 2012.
-In 2018, that will increase to around R124 000 per year.
+Costs on the rise: One year of high school education at a private school will cost approximately R116 000 in 2016.
+In 2018, that will increase to around R195 000 per year.

 Here’s another reason to start saving sooner rather than later.
 If you begin saving for your child’s education today – rather than trying to pay for school fees out of your monthly cash flow when the time comes – your savings will go a long way towards covering the school fees.
 With your child’s education costs covered, you’ll have the freedom to invest any extra money towards your own retirement.